10+ fun and surprising facts about France

 9. There’s a French town famous for sending cats to sea

 Returning to the northern coast of France, the town of Dunkirk is steeped in history.
-You’ve probably already heard about its role in WW2 (if not, Christopher Nolan can fill you in) but a lesser-known fact is the town’s connection to cats.
+You’ve probably already heard about its role in WW2 (if not, Christopher Nolan can fill you in), but a lesser-known fact is the town’s connection to cats.
 Dunkirk sailors in the 1700s and 1800s used to ceremoniously bring a cat aboard each ship, with the animals often being found in and carried off from the local fish market.
-The feline shipmates helped to keep down vermin on the ships, but were also thought to bring good luck — more cats means less rats, and less rats usually leads to fewer dangerous diseases circulating.
+The feline shipmates helped to keep down vermin on the ships, but were also thought to bring good luck — more cats means fewer rats, and fewer rats usually leads to a reduction in the number of dangerous diseases circulating.

 10. A Paris patisserie is older than the US